joyboseroy/indus_decipher/README.md

   identity only.
 It has no notion of "these two signs are probably damage versus clean variants of the same glyph," which would need to be fed in from allograph or damage annotations.
-- **Conditional-entropy comparisons use synthetic random and rigid controls**, not the real Sumerian, Tamil, Sanskrit, or DNA control corpora used in the literature.
-Supply your own tokenized reference corpora via `analysis.entropy.external_control_entropy()` for a literature-comparable result.
+- **Conditional-entropy comparisons in `analysis/entropy.py` itself still use synthetic random and rigid controls, not the real external-language corpora.** This is narrower than it used to be: real Sumerian, Sanskrit, and Old Tamil corpora WERE integrated (see "Real external-language calibration," "A second real language: Sanskrit," and "Old Tamil: located, tried..." below) and used for the order-3 Kneser-Ney test and WUCS-style network statistics specifically.
+What was not done: plumbing those same three real corpora into `analysis.entropy.external_control_entropy()` itself, so the plain conditional-entropy comparison (as opposed to the order-3 test) still only has synthetic controls.
+Given the actual calibration work already done elsewhere, this is a real but narrow gap, not the "still entirely synthetic" limitation this bullet used to describe.
 - **The reading-direction diagnostic is a heuristic**, not a verified ground truth for either source project's actual conventions.
 See its section above.